agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/saulgreenberg/Timelapse>

 Thick-client, .net-based tool.
-In active development as of November 2019.
-Incorporates ML in the sense that it has integrated the output from the AI for Earth <a href="https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing/">camera trap API</a> to allow selective review of human/animal/empty/vehicle images.
+In active development as of 2022.
+Incorporates ML in the sense that it has integrated the output from the AI for Earth <a href="https://github.com/microsoft/CameraTraps">MegaDetector</a> to allow selective review of human/animal/empty/vehicle images.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image14.jpg" width="500">